reflexive-communications/appearancemodifier/README.md

 ![Profile Customization Settings](./assets/docs/profile-admin-form.png)

 - Additional Note Text - This text will be displayed below the submit button.
-- Base target is the parent - With this setting, the base target of the links will be set to parent frame if the form is embedded.
+- Base target is the parent - With this setting, the target attribute of the base tag will be set to `_parent`.
+It updates the target attribute of the links and form submissions to the parent window.

 **Profile Settings Example**
 ![Profile Settings Example](./assets/docs/profile-admin-example.png)